 Luma’s team was gathering insights into how the characters would fight, move, and jump.
 They did a series of motion capture sessions inhouse with the stunt performer doing parkour moves.
 In a chase sequence set in the Korean city of Busan, Black Panther does a reverse jump off a Four Runner van onto the Lexus car.
 That move was partially captured right there at Luma LA, then pushed into animation and modified to work in the scene.

-Over at Luma Pictures in Los Angeles, CG artists and compositors created full CG build-outs from two Lexus cars given to them by the car company.
-“We also were given two full CAD forms of the Lexus cars to start the work,” says Kevins Souls at the Luma Pictures LA office.
+CG artists and compositors created full CG build-outs from two Lexus cars given to them by the car company.
+“We were also given two full CAD forms of the Lexus cars to start the work”, says VFX Supervisor Kevin Souls.
 “There were multiple digital versions of the same car, so they could have crashes and do various stunts with them and Luma could replace them or augment them when necessary.”

 The on-set supervisor shot lots of great reference material for the Luma Pictures digital artists.
 There were photo-real takes of the Lexus in different environments and lots of other material.
 “We have great photography to match to in the different applied lighting environments, not just moving, but stationary as well,” says Seals.
 “The car was also shot in daylight, a really stable environment to work in.
 This provided great landscape to share internally with our look development team.”